-For more than 15 years, the firm has been a major participant in the American Cancer Society’s annual Daffodil Days in March.
-Mintz Levin even received an award for its participation and support.
+For more than 20 years, the firm has been a major participant in the American Cancer Society’s annual Daffodil Days in March.
+Mintz even received an award for its participation and support.
 Daffodils, teddy bears, and Gifts of Hope are sold within the firm.
-Volunteers from Mintz Levin also do outside sales at the Prudential Center in Boston, helping to raise even more money for the cause.
+Volunteers from Mintz also do outside sales at the Prudential Center in Boston — helping to raise even more money for the cause.

-For more than 10 years, the firm has assisted this Boston-based nonprofit afterschool program.
-Lawyers and professionals volunteer in its writing apprenticeship program for eighth-grade students from underserved Boston middle schools, working one-on-one with students as writing mentors/tutors throughout the school year and helping them to complete approximately four writing pieces, which are ultimately featured in Bridging, Citizen Schools’ annual magazine.
-The work Mintz Levin does is, of course, only a small piece of the students’ overall academic development, but it is a critically important one, as it facilitates their transition into high school and beyond.
+The firm has assisted this Boston-based nonprofit afterschool program for more than 15 years.
+Lawyers and professionals volunteer in its writing apprenticeship program for eighth-grade students from underserved Boston middle schools, working one-on-one with students as writing mentors / tutors throughout the school year and helping them to complete approximately four writing pieces, which are ultimately featured in Bridging, Citizen Schools’ annual magazine.
+The work Mintz does is, of course, only a small piece of the students’ overall academic development, but it is an important one, as it facilitates their transition into high school and beyond.